Skip to main content

 Let us create brave spaces in alliance with Black institutions including our media, businesses and civic organizations.

-Let us unfurl frank conversations about sexism, elitism, colorism and adverse power dynamics within our families and community, in dialogues with our men and our youth.
+Let us unfurl conversations about sexism, elitism, colorism and adverse power dynamics within our families and community.

 And finally, turn our ears to our beating heart of resistance, resilience and activism.
-It’s a resonant sound for daughters of the enslaved, descendants of warriors, mentors, teachers, patriots and democrats.
+It’s a resonant sound for daughters of the enslaved, descendants of warriors, mentors, patriots and democrats.
 We all have a voice in our democracy.

 Mary Ann Shadd.
 Frances Ellen Watkins Harper.
 Anna Julia Cooper.
 Callie HouseCharlotta Bass.
 Ella Baker.
 Dorothy Cotton